The terminal tuft is the most distal part of a distal phalanx, and comprises of the flared bone distal to the shaft.

 The TFCC is located on the ulnar aspect of the wrist joint between the ulna and the lunate and triquetrum of the proximal carpal row.
 It has an elongate...

-The triangular ligament may refer to a component of the triangular fibrocartilage complex (TFCC).
-It is commonly grouped with the ulnar collateral ligament and meniscal homologue, together comprising the ulnar-sided components of the TFCC.
-The triangular ligament attaches from the distalmost uln...
+The triangular ligaments grouped with the ulnar collateral ligament and meniscal homologue, comprising the ulnar-sided components of the triangular fibrocartilage complex (TFCC).
+The triangular ligament attaches triangular fibrocartilage to the ulnar tip and fovea.

 Triangular space of cruciate ligaments (TSC) is defined as the potential extrasynovial space between anterior and posterior cruciate ligaments of the knee joint.